sdsunjay/DWPACLEC2/README.md

       <li>The Database</li>
       <ul>
          <li>Create a small EC2 instance
-         <li>Download large WPA password list (for testing purposes use <a href="https://github.com/sdsunjay/DWPACLEC2/blob/master/src/db/genAllPhone.c">this script</a>
+         <li>Download large WPA password list (for testing purposes, use <a href="https://github.com/sdsunjay/DWPACLEC2/blob/master/src/db/genAllPhone.c">this script</a>)
+         <li>Remove any duplicates from the list
          <li>Install a MySQL database, use <a href="https://github.com/sdsunjay/DWPACLEC2/blob/master/src/db/genDatabase.cpp">this script</a> to create everything.
-         <li>Remove any duplicates from the list
-         <li>Insert the list into the database, use <a href="https://github.com/sdsunjay/DWPACLEC2/blob/master/src/db/script.pl">this script</a>
+         <li>To insert additional lists into the database, use <a href="https://github.com/sdsunjay/DWPACLEC2/blob/master/src/db/script.pl">this script</a>
       </ul>
    </ul>
    <ul>